accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

     * __Anti-starvation__ is the other side of coin.
 Low priority background jobs should not be delayed too much, e.g. GC/compaction to release capacity.
 It resembles important but non-urgent quadrant in time management.
 It requires detecting starved jobs and apply mitigation.

     * __Priority inversion__ is another issue.
 High priority can be waiting on the resource held by another low priority job, e.g. a lock.
 Dependency link should be traced to bump priority, or preemptively kill and retry.

+    * __Preempting__.
+It defines the strategies whether higher priority jobs should stop/pause lower ones to take up its resources.
+Besides job scheduling, preempting is also seen in transaction scheduling and deadlock resolving.
+It varies whether younger jobs should preempt older ones, or vice visa.
+The cost to preempt a long live transaction can be high.
+OCC can also be seen as first win jobs preempts slower ones, where frequent retry can cost high.

 There are a few system properties to consider when designing resource scheduling.